 A positive sales growth over a specific period of time indicates that you are on track with your sales goals to grow your business.Relevant Showcase Dashboard

 One of your top priorities should be to understand if you are on track to reach your planned goals.
-Is your actual revenue better or worse than your forecasted revenue?
-When you first planned your goals, what did you base it on, is your baseline included in your charts?
-This information will help you expect deal activities, results and in case inconsistencies arise you’ll better recognize outliers versus trends.
-This metric lets you know whether your team is doing what they should, if they need help or if the whole strategy should be changed.
+By implementing automated sales reports, you can answer questions such as: Is your actual revenue better or worse than your forecasted one?
+When you first planned your goals, what did you base them on?
+Is your baseline included in your charts?
+This information will help you expect deal activities, results and, in case inconsistencies arise, you’ll better recognise outliers versus trends.
+This metric lets you know whether your team is doing what they should, if they need help or if the whole strategy should be changed or adjusted.
 It's crucial for forecasting, and it lets you know if other factors can impact your bottom line.Performance Indicators

-In a good assessment of your actual revenue versus your forecasted revenue, the goal should be to outperform your forecasted amount.Relevant Showcase Dashboard
+In a good assessment of your actual revenue versus your forecasted one, the goal should be to outperform your forecasted amount.Relevant Showcase Dashboard

-ARPU stands for Average Revenue Per Unit, the unit part of the acronym can also stand for user, account or any other paying customer.
-In short, this sales KPI indicates the average customer’s revenue from all your sales.
-It's a simple calculation, you take your total monthly revenue and divide it by the total amount of you customers you have in your roster.
-This might seem obvious to some and it’s worth pointing out that if your ARPU is rising with your acquisition costs, you might run into trouble.
-Your customer acquisition costs should always be lower, otherwise you’re not making any profits from your revenues.Performance Indicators
+ARPU stands for average revenue per unit, the unit part of the acronym can also stand for user, account or any other paying customer.
+This sales KPI indicates the average customer’s revenue from all your sales.
+It's a simple calculation, you take your total monthly (recurring) revenue and divide it by the total amount of customers you have in your roster.
+This might seem obvious to some and it’s worth pointing out that if your ARPU is higher in comparison to your acquisition costs, you might run into trouble.
+Your customer acquisition costs should always be lower, otherwise, you’re not making any profits from your revenues.Performance Indicators

 If your ARPU is rising you should be on track.
 This usually means that you are signing bigger customers, or signing customers with bigger plans.Relevant Showcase Dashboard

-Your customer lifetime value (CLV) is important to track because the longer you keep paying customers, the more you’ll make.
-To calculate this sales metric you need to distract your CAC from the total amount of revenue which you expect to get from a new customer over the lifetime of the relationship.
-If your ARPU and CLV is rising, it signals that on average you are getting more revenue from each customer, for longer and that’s exactly what you should be aiming for.
-CLV enables you to understand how much you can allow for your CAC to still be profitable, a healthy ratio is key.Performance Indicators
+Our next sales KPI example refers to your customer lifetime value (CLV) which is important to track because the longer you keep having paying customers, the more you’ll make.
+To calculate this sales metric, you need to distract your CAC from the total amount of revenue that you expect to get from a new customer over the lifetime of the relationship.
+If your ARPU and CLV are rising, it signals that on average you are getting more revenue from each customer, for longer and that’s exactly what you should be aiming for.
+CLV enables you to understand how much you can allow for your CAC to still be profitable; a healthy ratio is key.Performance Indicators

-As long as customer lifetime value and average revenue per unit are growing, you’re in the green.Relevant Showcase Dashboard
+As long as customer lifetime value and ARPU are growing, you’re in the green and your CAC is appropriate.Relevant Showcase Dashboard

-If it's realistic to shorten your sales cycle in your industry, you first need to understand how you can optimize your current sales cycle.
-We recommend you analyze the cycles for individual reps at the different stages of the cycle.
+If it's realistic to shorten your sales cycle in your industry, you first need to understand how you can optimise your current sales cycle.
+We recommend you analyse the cycles for individual reps at the different stages of the cycle.
 A quick comparison can show how effective a rep is in comparison to others in your company.
 The shorter the time each lead spends in each stage of the funnel, the better.
 This can also serve as a way to track an individual rep’s progress over time.
-This KPI can alert you on when your staff could need extra training and goal setting.Performance Indicators
+We show this on a sales KPI template that can alert you on when your staff could need extra training and goal setting.Performance Indicators

 Once you have a sales cycle length baseline, the goal should be to decrease that number, resulting in more sales in a shorter period of time.Relevant Showcase Dashboard

 For the most part, every new lead is an unqualified lead at the beginning.
 Conversely, a qualified lead refers to a lead that meets qualification requirements.
-Although this varies from sales organization, a qualified lead is most often an opportunity.
+Although this varies among sales organisations, a qualified lead is most often an opportunity.
 A common tactic sales managers use to determine if leads are qualified is the BANT method.
-It stands for a leads with a Budget, Authority, Need and Timeline requirements.
+It stands for leads with Budget, Authority, Need and Timeline requirements.
 The goal of this process is to measure if your lead can become a customer.
-The lead-to-opportunity ratio, let's you understand the amount of leads you need to stay on track with your revenue goals.
+The lead-to-opportunity ratio lets you understand the number of leads you need to stay on track with your revenue goals.
 Once you’ve established a baseline ratio, you’ll know how many leads you need to create your target growth, and you’ll have revenue that is predictable.Performance Indicators

 Your lead-to-opportunity ratio is the first part of the sales funnel to be examined.
 By looking at what is working and what isn’t you have a better idea of where quality leads are sourced from, and can guide the marketing and sales team better.Relevant Showcase Dashboard